y-ken/fluent-plugin-mysql-replicator/README.md

 * Multiple table synchronization supported and its DSN stored in MySQL management table.
 * Using MySQL database as hash table cache to support replicate over a millions table.
 * It is recommend to make whole copy of tables.
+* Nested documents are supported with placeholder which accessing to temporary table created at the each loop.

 **Examples**